-But, because the sugars are so prevalent in fruit you have to closely monitor and control the fermentation process.
+Because the sugars are so prevalent in fruit you have to closely monitor and control the fermentation process.
 Instead of simply salting some cabbage and allowing it to do its thing, you have to be more involved in order to produce a lacto-fermented fruit culture.

 Types of Fruit Ferments